The Subterraneans

-The Subterraneans is a 1958 novella by Beat Generation author Jack Kerouac.
+The Subterraneans is a 1958 novella by the Beat Generation author Jack Kerouac.
 It is a semi-fictional account of his short romance with Alene Lee (1931–1991), an African-American woman, in Greenwich Village, New York.
 It was the first work of Kerouac’s to be released following the success of On the Road.
-The Subterraneans and its following novel,The Dharma Bums, both proved to be popular when released in 1958, and are now seen as important works of the Beat Literature.
+The Subterraneans and its following novel, The Dharma Bums, both proved to be popular when released in 1958, and are now seen as important works of the Beat Literature.
 A Hollywood film adaptation would be released in 1960.

 Background

 Kerouac met Alene in the late summer of 1953 when she was typing up the manuscripts of William Burroughs and Allen Ginsberg, in Ginsberg's Lower East Side apartment.